JoshuaKolden/RamDev/Readme.md

     $ ramdev up

-To sync files and shutdown the ram disk.
+By default ramdev will use half the system's ram for the ramdisk.

     $ ramdev down

+To shutdown the ramdisk, and restore paths.

 ## Configuration